It might seem a little unusual for the director of a health and social care PR agency to encourage people not to do PR – but I am, well, sort of.

 Yes, it takes more work but the pay offs are exponential.

 Everything you do is constantly shaping your reputation, never forget that.
-Your reputation is not what you say it is, it’s what other people say it is – and that starts with your staff.
+Your reputation is not what you say it is, it’s what other people say it is.